agentydragon-agent/ducktape/website/posts/2022-09-03-neovim-theme-switch.md

 ```

 This script expects a profile name or UUID in `--profile`, and when called,
-it'll update GNOME Terminal's `dconf` setting to have that profile be
+it'll update GNOME Terminal's settings to have that profile be the default.
-the default.
 That will make any new terminal windows/tabs use that profile.

 Then it'll talk to GNOME Terminal over [dbus][dbus] and update the profile
 of each window.
 Unfortunately, this only updates the theme on windows that